What is SQL?

-It can be integrated with other languages to connect with database.
+It can be integrated with other languages to connect with the database.
 The SQL query can be embedded in any other programming language used for application development.

 Required SQL Skills

-Almost in every organization, there is a need for SQL developer.
+Almost in every organization, there is a need for an SQL developer.
 Below are the skills that are in demand:

 1. Back-end Developer

 Unlike front-end developer who managed the look and feels of a web app, back-end developer has to manage the data show to the user is proper and data updated in the database tables are correct.